MrDmitry/aidenhale.dev/web/data/takes/monorepo/README.md

 But it's much easier to reason about "integration" when it is separate from "development".
-And I'm not advocating for "manual integration" or "big bang integration" or any other monicker of "future me will handle it", I'm only separating integration onto its own timeline, it will barely affect "feature delivery" timeline when compared with a monorepo.
+And I'm not advocating for "manual integration" or "big bang integration" or any other monicker of "future me will handle it", I'm only separating integration onto its own timeline, when compared with a monorepo it will barely affect the "feature delivery" timeline.